ColourboxDevelopment/ColourboxDevelopment.github.io/CDN.md

 In this case the ID of the folder is `1337`.
 The `alias` is part of the URL of any links generated.
 In this case URLS will be on the format: `https://cdn.skyfish.com/cdn-tutorial/<id>`

 ### Generating a CDN link
 Generating a CDN link for a file is as easy as to simply add it to the CDN folder found in the previos section.
-Assume you want to generate a link for the media with `unique_media_id` of: `42424242`:
+Assume you want to generate a link for the media with `unique_media_id` of `42424242`:

 ```
 curl -H "Authorization: CBX-SIMPLE-TOKEN Token=<token>" -XPOST https://api.colourbox.com/media/42424242/folder/1337